danielkunin/Regularized-Linear-Autoencoders/README.md

 We call this version **regularized Oja's rule**, since without regularization the update step is identical to that of [Oja's Rule](http://www.cs.cmu.edu/~bhiksha/courses/deeplearning/Fall.2016/pdfs/OJA.pca.pdf).
 Note that this formulation is not convex.

-We implemented two other variants of the LAE-PCA algorithm and compared their convergence rates.
+The four variants of the LAE-PCA algorithm described above and runnable examples comparing their convergence rates are [here](https://github.com/danielkunin/Regularized-Linear-Autoencoders/blob/master/algorithms.py).

 <p align="center">
     <img src="/img/time.png" alt="error per sec" width="400"/>